 We started at the bar for some pre dinner cocktails.
 The theme of many of their signature cocktails seems to be the element of grilled fruit.
 I ordered the Grilled Citrus Margarita while Wandermust Daddy ordered the Grilled Peach Whisky Sour which he said was one of the best whisky sours he has ever had.
 The atmosphere was great, especially with the live saxophonist.

 We started with sourdough bread with three flavoured butters including strawberry and sumac.
-Both of which were delicious.
-We then opted for the tomahawk steak which comes with three sides (our choice was asparagus, button mushrooms and confit potatoes).
+Both of which were delicious but our favourite was the sumac.
+We then opted for the tomahawk steak.
+This came with three sides.
+We chose asparagus, button mushrooms and confit potatoes as our sides.
 All of which were outstanding.
 The worry with a steakhouse is always whether they will be able to cook the steak correctly.
 Hunters did not disappoint with a perfectly cooked rare steak throughout!
-The portions were large so we regretted having starters – the crab cakes and Mediterranean Lobster – (only because it meant we had to share a pudding – creme brûlée).
-Each course was outstanding, and we can’t wait to return to try more.
+The portions were large so we regretted having starters.
+We had ordered the crab cakes and Mediterranean Lobster and both were delicious however because of this we could only manage a pudding – creme brûlée to share!
+In conclusion, we found each course to be outstanding, and we can’t wait to return to try more.

 On top of the outstanding food, the service has to be mentioned.
-The restaurant manager is affable and visible at all times running a tight ship and the waiters have obviously been trained to fine dining standards.
+The restaurant manager is affable and visible at all times running a tight ship.
+The waiters have obviously been trained to fine dining standards.
 A particular shout out goes to our waitress Anna who was attentive and very knowledgable about the menu.

 We can’t wait to return to try more restaurants at the Westin if this is a standard and have a feeling this may become our go-to steakhouse in Doha!